Miniature horse missing in Taranaki has been found dead

 Hawk, a 2-year-old, palomino pinto gelding went missing from a property in Bell Block sometime after 5pm on February 21.

-A police spokeswoman previously told the Herald police attended and conducted forensic inquiries.
+A police spokeswoman previously told the Herald police had investigated the scene and conducted forensic inquiries.

-It appeared as though the horse was in an enclosed space and was stolen, the spokeswoman previously said.
+It appeared as though the horse was in an enclosed space and had been stolen, the spokeswoman previously said.

-According to a page created on Facebook to aid the search for Hawk, the 2-year-old horse has since found dead.
+According to a page created on Facebook by owner Ayla Mcgowan to aid the search for Hawk, the 2-year-old horse has since been found dead.

+"It's with sadness we've learned Hawk has been found and had crossed the rainbow bridge.
+RIP sweetheart," said the post, which has since been deleted.

+"The fact that Hawk has been found deceased is enough and out of respect for his family who are mourning his loss, we ask you refrain from asking questions and just accept that he is sadly no longer here."